 Black and white portrait of a man with short hair, wearing a leather bomber jacket, looking at the camera.

-Ville is a strategist and advisor to leadership, strategy, and creative teams across sectors ranging from art and culture to technology, lifestyle, and the public sphere.
-His work focuses on helping organizations dance with complexity, design adaptive strategies, and build meaningful futures.
+Ville is a strategist and advisor to leadership, strategy, and creative teams across technology, culture, lifestyle, and the public sphere.
+His work focuses on helping organizations read complexity, design adaptive strategies, and build futures worth inhabiting.

 Before consulting, Ville led strategic innovation and foresight projects as a Senior Futures Specialist at Nokia Design's Insight & Innovation unit.
 Working from New York, London, and Helsinki, he collaborated with global business, design, and brand teams across five continents.

-Ville has written extensively on the future of cultural institutions, strategic and circular design, and business transformation.
-His practice also extends into curating, exploring AI ethics, and developing world-building frameworks emerging from web3 culture.
+Ville has written extensively on the future of cultural institutions, strategic and circular design, and digital business transformation.
+His practice also extends into AI experiments, curating, and developing world-building frameworks as a tool for strategic thinking.

-He holds an MA in Psychology and Media Studies from the University of Turku and has pursued PhD studies at Aalto University’s School of Arts, Design and Architecture.
+He holds an MA in Psychology and Media Studies from the University of Turku and has pursued PhD studies at Aalto University's Media Lab.